Dye-Sublimation Photo Printer Buyer's Guide

 DNP DS820 · LARGE FORMAT

 The DS820 is the direct successor to the DS80 and the printer I recommend to anyone currently running one.
-Eight inches wide with output up to 20x30cm, it opens up a different tier of work entirely.
+Eight inches wide with output up to 8x12", it opens up a different tier of work entirely.
 At that size you are producing something a client keeps rather than just takes, and that changes what you can reasonably charge.
-The DS820 also supports panoramic prints up to 20x82cm via DNP's Hot Folder Print utility, which is a genuinely useful capability for studio and awards work.
+The DS820 also supports panoramic prints up to 8x32" via DNP's Hot Folder Print utility for Windows and offers Partial Matte finish.
 School photographers, portrait studios and premium brand activations have been the natural home for this format for good reason.

-vs Citizen CX-02W: The CX-02W is Citizen's 8-inch large format printer, printing 8x10 and 8x12 on the same engine as the CX-02.
-The DS820 goes considerably further: output up to 20x30cm and panoramic prints up to 20x82cm via Hot Folder Print, a capability the CX-02W simply does not have.
-For studio, portrait and premium event work where format range matters, the DS820 is the stronger machine — and the same media advantage applies as with every DNP printer.
+vs Citizen CX-02W: The CX-02W is Citizen's 8-inch large format printer.
+Both the DS820 and CX-02W support media up to A4 size.
+However, the DS820 offers panoramic printing up to 8x32" via Hot Folder Print utility for Windows and has a wider selection of media with more finish options including Partial Matte.
+For studio, portrait and premium event work where format range and finish options matter, the DS820 is the stronger machine — and the same media advantage applies as with every DNP printer.

 View the DNP DS820